withastro/docs/src/pages/en/tutorial/3-components/index.md

   import MultipleChoice from '~/components/tutorial/MultipleChoice.astro';
   import Option from '~/components/tutorial/Option.astro';
 ---
-Now that you have multiple `.astro` files generating pages on your website, let's explore **component-based design** in Astro to make and reuse smaller bits of HTML!
+Now that you have multiple `.astro` files generating pages on your website, let's explore Astro's **component-based design** in this module to make and reuse smaller bits of HTML!

 <Goals>
   - created reusable Astro components for UI items on your website (e.g. Header, Footer)
-  - used standard HTML elements alongside Astro components in the same component template
+  - used standard HTML elements alongside Astro components in the same template
   - sent data from one Astro component to another passing `props` as a component attribute
   - sent data from one Astro component to another using a `<slot />`
-  - created a layout template that can be used to render identical elements on multiple pages
+  - created a layout template that can be used to display identical elements on multiple pages
 </Goals>

 The building blocks of an Astro site are **components**.
 Astro components are `.astro` files and they generate static HTML.
 An Astro component can generate the all the HTML needed for an entire web page, like your existing `index.astro`, `about.astro`, and `blog.astro` files.
 Or, they can produce smaller units of HTML that can be included inside other Astro components.

-**Component-based design** is building your web page as a collection of modular, often reusable, pieces.
-Astro components are meant to be building-blocks that can fit within, and alongside other comopnents.
+**Component-based design** is the practice of building your web page as a collection of modular, often reusable, pieces.
+Astro components are meant to be building-blocks that can fit within, and alongside other components.
 In fact, your existing Astro pages are just Astro components that happen to display an entire page's worth of HTML!

 ### Test your knowledge